Web Components and You (part 9): Handling empty slots

 But there are some gotchas...

-Unfortunately, you can do slots conditionally.
+Unfortunately, you can't do slots conditionally.
 Say, for example, you wanted to show a slot only if there are items in that slot.
 Well, you enter a kind of catch 22 there.
 If the slot is not on the DOM the slotchange won't happen.
 But even if you try to default showing the slot to trigger the event to not show the slot, you'll see that it doesn't work:

 You might think that the second instance would render the slot, the slotchange event would trigger, the slot would appear empty, and then the alternate value of the ternary would show.
 Sadly, this just isn't the case.
 In the second instance the slotchange event never fires.
 And I think this is because there is never content reflected into the slot.